 - Criminal History Check

 Positions are limited.
-Please visit your local station or contact QFRS Recruitment on email@example.com, regarding the availability of vacancies and for further information.
+Please visit your local station or contact QFES Recruitment on email@example.com, regarding the availability of vacancies and for further information.